sisiran-aws/lightsailworkshop/content/prerequisites/_index.md

 {{% /notice %}}

 {{% notice tip %}}
-For Windows users <a href="https://lightsail.aws.amazon.com/ls/docs/en/articles/lightsail-how-to-set-up-putty-to-connect-using-ssh" target="_blank">this doc</a> explains how to accepts how to do setup PUTTY to access Lightsail instances
+For Windows users <a href="https://lightsail.aws.amazon.com/ls/docs/en/articles/lightsail-how-to-set-up-putty-to-connect-using-ssh" target="_blank">this doc</a> explains how to to do setup PUTTY to access Lightsail instances
 {{% /notice %}}